Abaucán River

-The Abaucán is a river in Argentina which flows through the provinces of Catamarca and La Rioja, areas with very low precipitation.
+The Abaucán, also known as río Salado, Colorado o Bermejo, is a river in Argentina which flows through the provinces of Catamarca and La Rioja, areas with very low precipitation.
 The river water is provided by the ingress of two larger rivers, the Fiambalá and the Chaschuil.

 It begins in the north of the Tinogasta Department of Catamarca Province, at the confluence of several rivers created by the melting of snow and precipitation in the high Andean peaks, such as the volcano Nevado Incahuasi at 6638 m, Cerro El Muerto at 6488 m and Cerro Negro of Laguna Verde at 5764 m, which dominates in addition the basin of Salina of Laguna Verde.
 At first the river is called Río Chascuil, then, after having received a stream on the right, the collector of Cerro Cenizo, elevation 5227 m, it becomes the Río Guanchín down to the spa town of Fiambalá where there are hot springs.
 There, it receives on its left the Río Fiambalá, a periodic stream coming from the north which drains all the southern part of the Cordillera of San Buenaventura and the Sierra of Culampajá, very dry areas.
 It there takes the name Río Abaucán, and makes its final orientation toward the south-east.
 It passes close to the town of Tinogasta, then constitutes the south-southeastern border of the basin of the Salar of Pipanaco, with which it happens that there is an interaction.
 From this section of its course, it is called the Río Salado or Colorado or Bermejo.
 It passes into the province of La Rioja.
 Leaving the basin of Pipanaco, it threads its way between the Sierra of Ambato and the Sierra of Velasco.
 A little later it finishes its course by losing itself in a salt semi-desert called Desagües del Río Salado.